Celebrities like Jimmy Buffett, Hugh Jackman, Khloe Kardashian, Bob Marley, Teddi Mellencamp Arroyave and Terry Bradshaw have all battled skin cancer.

 Teddi Mellencamp Arroyave

-In September 2023, the reality star announced she had been diagnosed with an early melanoma, less than a year after an October 2022 battle with stage II melanoma, and the removal of a suspicious mole earlier the same year.
+In December 2023, the reality star shared an Instagram post revealing a scar from a recent surgery to remove a melanoma.
+Doctors diagnosed this latest skin cancer — her 13th — less than a year after an October 2022 battle with stage II melanoma, and the removal of a suspicious mole earlier the same year.

-Mellencamp Arroyave has shared how past habits including tanning, never wearing sunscreen and not getting her skin checked may have contributed to her diagnosis.
+Mellencamp Arroyave has explained how past habits including tanning, never wearing sunscreen and not getting her skin checked may have contributed to her diagnosis.
 She called her skin cancer experience a “wake up call” and urged her fans to love and protect their skin.
+“Please get your skin checked.
+I promise you do not want to go through this.”

 Award-winning weather anchor Sam Champion was diagnosed with his first skin cancer while still in his 20s, an experience he blames on his younger years of tanning.
 Since then, he’s had multiple surgeries to remove suspicious moles and one confirmed basal cell carcinoma.
 Champion underwent surgery live-on-the-air in an effort to educate people about the consequences of unprotected sun exposure.